joneubank/js-canvas-sandbox/README.md

 ## HUD
 Styles are in place to draw a semi transparent fixed position layer over the canvas.

-The HTML to include the HUD follows the following format:
+To include HUD panels, add the following HTML above the canvas code:
 ```
 <div id="hud">
 	<div class="top-left">